Course Enrollment and Withdrawal

 Withdrawing from Classes

-After the Schedule Adjustment period, you may withdraw from a class, however, no refund will be administered.
+After the (100% Refund) Drop Date period, students may withdraw from a class; however, no refund will be administered.
 To withdraw, students should understand the following requirements:

-- You may withdraw from a credit course within the first 75 percent of the course.
+- You may withdraw from a course on or before the published withdrawal date.

-- To initiate the withdrawal process, you should visit any campus Advising Office.
+- To initiate the withdrawal process, follow the Steps to Withdraw.

-- Log on to MYTCC with your college wide student ID number (T123456789) and Password.
-(Password information sent in welcome email)
+- Log on to MyTCC with your college-wide student ID number (ex.
+T123456789) and Password.
+(Password information is sent in the welcome email)

 - Step 1: Select “Look up Classes by Subject and Enroll”